-- 7.1 The vehicle with the highest number of successful cycles in a single untouched attempt will be considered the winning entry.
-Subsequent places will be decided similarly. - 7.2 If necessary, the number of successful cycles in further attempts will be used as a tie-breaker. - 7.3 If the tie is not broken by 7.2, the number of unsuccessful cycles will be considered. - 7.4 If there is still a tie, it will be left to the discretion of the judges.
+- 7.1.
+The robot with the highest number of successful cycles in a single untouched attempt will be considered the winning entry.
+Subsequent places will be decided similarly. - 7.2.
+If necessary, the number of successful cycles in further attempts will be used as a tie breaker. - 7.3.If the tie is not broken by 7.2, the number of unsuccessful cycles will be considered. - 7.4.
+If no robot qualifies based on item 7.1 to 7.3, then consolation prizes will be awarded at the discretion of the judges.